dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

     - as long as Europe and the Middle East remained geographically and politically independent, that trade fostered prosperity in both Europe and the Middle East
-         - but if either Europe or the Middle East were to obtain complete dominance over the region, that balanced & well-intentioned prosperity would give way to a system whereby either:
+      - but if either Europe or the Middle East were to obtain complete dominance over the region, that balanced & well-intentioned prosperity would give way to a system whereby
+        either:
       - Europe becomes isolated & impovershed or the Middle East loses the ability to profit from Silk Road trade in its region
         - the entireity of 5,000 years of history can be accurately summarized by simply looking at the Silk Road, the economics of each region trading on it, and the politics of whoever controlled specific regions of it

 ### Neo-Ragnarok

+### And Cultural Engineering

 - ugh, major sidetrack... again, back to Ragnarok.
 IMO, with little substantial evidence, I think the Nordic religions wanted to unite